Suzuki Shin'ichi I

 Suzuki Shin'ichi (鈴木 真一) was the older Japanese photographer of that name.

+Early life

 Suzuki was born as the third son of a family named Takahashi) in Iwashina (岩科村) (now Matsuzaki, Shizuoka) in July 1835.
-Both his parents died when he was young, and in 1854 he moved into the Suzuki family (by the custom known as muko-iri [婿入り]) in Shimoda when he married Suzuki Yoshichi's daughter, working in the family aramono business.
-The same year, a major tsunami (resulting from one of the Ansei great earthquakes) destroyed the building and ended the business.
+Both his parents died when he was young, and in 1854 he married into the Suzuki family (by the custom known as muko-iri [婿入り]) in Shimoda when he married Suzuki Yoshichi's daughter, working in the family aramono business.

+The same year as his marriage, a major tsunami (resulting from one of the Ansei great earthquakes) destroyed the building and ended the business.